CDL License: Can You Get a CDL With a DUI in Georgia?

-By: Georgia CDL Lawyer near me and Ex-Cop Cory Yager, who answers Basic CDL License GA Questions
+By: Georgia CDL DUI Lawyer near me and Ex-Cop Cory Yager, who answers basic questions about Commercial Driver's License in GA

 - The person already has been convicted and needs information on when and how a CDL license overlay can be obtained.
 This question is really: “Can you get a CDL if you have a DUI?”

 - The person has been arrested, but not convicted, and is needing to know how to beat a DUI and save his or her commercial license; or

 - The driver may be inquiring about pushback from motor carriers in hiring any person with a driving while intoxicated conviction in the past.

 When it comes to traffic tickets, the best lawyers that represent truck drivers are CDL DUI attorneys.
 Because driving under the influence is much like a bomb exploding in a truck driver's life, our three lawyers for truckers are used to having to "step up" when acting as the criminal lawyer for truck drivers.Can I Get a CDL With 2 DUI Convictions?

 Because interstate commerce is regulated by federal laws, all aircraft, railroads, and over-the-road transport between states is regulated by the United States Department of Transportation.
 As is stated in their website, “The Federal Motor Carrier Safety Administration (FMCSA) and its predecessor agency has defined drug and alcohol testing rules and regulations for employees who drive commercial trucks and buses that require a commercial driver's license (CDL).”

 While a DUI-DWI conviction is bad, methods of waiting to get reinstated exist after a 1st offense DUI (at least 1 year), or possibly a second DWI-DUI offense (by waiting at least 10 years to re-apply for CDL).
 Getting guidance from a trucking defense attorney is crucial to doing everything possible to retain your job in the transportation industry.